davidjurgens/potato/docs/quick-start.md

     potato list all

-potato currently support (check out example-projects page for all the projects)
+potato currently supports (check out example-projects page for all the projects)

     simple_schema_examples
     dialogue_analysis